How to prepare your foreign documents for use in Croatia: Guide for 2023

-Any government-issued document intended for use outside the country of issue must go through the below preparation process.
+Any government-issued document intended for use outside the country of issue must go through the preparation process described in the next section.
 This could be birth certificates, background checks, marriage certificates, death certificates, diplomas and the like.

 The only exception is for passports.
 If you’re applying for citizenship abroad from an embassy or consulate, you’ll need to provide a notarized copy of your passport that confirms that it is your document and validates your signature.
 This can be done by any registered notary.
 If your passport is not in English, then your passport will need to be notarized and officially translated.
 Jump to Step #3 to see how that is done.

 If you plan to use court documents in Croatia, they only need to be officially translated.
 Jump to Step #3 to see how that is done.